 Evening: Dinner at Doc’s Roadhouse at Winter Park Resort

 Close out your first day of adventure with a hearty dinner at Doc’s Roadhouse.
-Located in the Village at Winter Park Resort it’s perfect for all dining style.
-The tavern-style meals are sure to offer you a fulfilling mean to keep your energy level high after an adventurous day.
+Located in the Village at Winter Park Resort, Doc’s has something for the whole family.
+The tavern-style meals are sure to offer you a fulfilling meal to keep your energy level high after an adventurous day.
 If you’re a burger buff, you’re in luck.From the Mushroom and Swiss Burger to the Country Pulled Pork, each delectable entree will fill you up and satisfy your hunger.

 Morning: Prep for the Day

 Get up and grab a delicious breakfast at Moffat Market.
-While you’re there grab a to-go lunch from Einstein’s, and store it in your pack to be enjoyed at a one-of-a-kind spot later in the day.
-Last thing before you head out on your day of adventure: stop at the Tour Center to grab snowshoes, poles, and link up with your guide for a snowshoe tour.
+While you’re there grab a to-go lunch from Einstein’s, and store it in your backpack to be enjoyed at a one-of-a-kind spot later in the day.
+Before you head out for your day of adventures, stop at the Adventure Concierge to grab snowshoes, poles, and link up with your guide for a snowshoe tour.

 Morning: Rise and Shine

 Cure the morning munchies with breakfast at Rise and Shine Bakery for the absolute best bagels in town.
-A bagel sandwich is my go-to, and I’d be lying if I said I didn’t often snag a donut as well on my way out – treat yo’self!
+Opt for the bagel sandwich or, if you’re feeling sweet, snag a donut and treat yo’self!